raiden-network/raiden/docs/rest_api.rst

    :reqjson int amount: Amount to be sent to the target
    :reqjson int identifier: Identifier of the payment (optional)
    :reqjson string secret: The secret to be used for the payment
-   :reqjson string secret_hash: The secret hash (should be equal to SHA256 of the secret).
+   :reqjson string secret_hash: The secret hash (should be equal to SHA256 of the secret)

 Querying Events
 ===============